kuba2k2/kuba2k2/posts/iptv-reverse-engineering/part-1/index.md

 ws.dtv.ispx.pl
 ```

-and that it requested some kind of clock synchronization for DRM, over cleartext HTTP:
+and that it requested some kind of clock synchronization for DRM, **over cleartext HTTP**:

 ![Capture from Charles Proxy](playready.png)

 The `download.dtv.ispx.pl` seemed interesting, perhaps for firmware upgrades?
-I've tried several obvious paths, like `/download/` or `/upgrade.bin`, obviously found nothing.
+I've tried several obvious paths, like `/download/` or `/upgrade.bin`, to no avail.

-One funny thing was, the box was locked by the ISP - probably due to expiration of the previous owner's subscription.
-It would show a dialog showing that the device is unauthorized, and wouldn't allow watching TV on it.
-I found out that blocking the `ext.dtv.ispx.pl` domain made the dialog box disappear and watching TV would work normally - only for "non-encrypted" channels, e.g. those not using DRM.
+One funny thing was, **the box was locked by the ISP** - probably due to expiration of the previous owner's subscription.
+It would show a dialog stating that the device is unauthorized, and wouldn't allow watching the TV channels.
+Then, I found out that blocking the `ext.dtv.ispx.pl` domain **made the dialog box disappear** and watching TV would work normally (though only for "non-encrypted" public channels, e.g. those not using DRM).

-It was time to give up for the time.
+Since I didn't want to spend too much time on this back then, I decided to give up and take a break.

 ## June 2023 - Breaking in from the outside

-A year has passed.
-I decided to get back to the project and approach the hack from a different angle - by desoldering the NAND chip and dumping the firmware.
+A year has passed and I got back to the project to approach the hack from a different angle - by **desoldering the NAND chip** and dumping the firmware.
 I knew that was the only option to progress with this device.

 Before doing that (and possibly destroying the STB in the process) I have shared some of the details with someone who knows much more about security research than I do, over at [LibreTiny Discord](https://discord.com/channels/967863521511608370/985112175918067753/1123671642409816185).
 We came up with a few more ideas to try before ruining the device completely.

-From previous research, I knew that the device exposed a UPnP/DIAL server for the YouTube TV application.
-It is a HTTP server on port 8080, that advertises itself using SSDP (with UDP packets).
-This way, compatible smartphones and PCs can discover the YouTube app to cast videos and control it remotely.
+From previous research, I knew that the device exposed a **UPnP/DIAL server** for the YouTube TV application.
+It was an HTTP server, running on port 8080, that advertised itself using SSDP (with UDP packets).
+This way, compatible smartphones or PCs could discover the YouTube app, to cast videos and control it remotely.
 Running a `GET` request to the UPnP endpoint of the STB yields this (response formatted for clarity):

 ```
 HTTP/1.1 200 OK